the old Seagrape is now a bakery on west Montrose in Da City O'

 (The second Seagrape is presently a studio called "Hot Ham &

-drum machine tracks on an early Linn here too.
+machine tracks on an early Linn here too.

 My former partner Tom Haban (from Wilderness Road) and I made